komoot/photon/README.md

 _Photon_ was started by [komoot](http://www.komoot.de) and provides search-as-you-type and multilingual support.
 It's used in production with thousands of requests per minute at [www.komoot.de](http://www.komoot.de).
 Find our public API and demo on [photon.komoot.de](http://photon.komoot.de).

+### Contribution

+All code contributions and bug reports are welcome!

+For questions please subscribe to our mailing list https://lists.openstreetmap.org/listinfo/photon

 Feel free to test and participate!

+### Licence

+Photon software is open source and licensed under [Apache License, Version 2.0](http://opensource.org/licenses/Apache-2.0)

 ### Features
 - high performance